 Press preview days are 19 & 20 April

-The latest additions to just-auto’s list of global premieres for 2021’s biggest motor show are two Hondas, although the company is yet to announce specifics of either model.
+The latest addition to just-auto’s list of global premieres for 2021’s biggest motor show is from SAIC-GM.

 More information about future models can be found in PLDB, just-auto’s global vehicle database.
 Simply click on the link at the end of this list.

 Audi Q2 L & Q2 L e-tron facelifts: each of these is built by an FAW JV in Foshan with a likely two-three more years of production now remaining.